 - Pour the pumpkin caramel sauce over the baked crust.

-From the remaining dough, crumble between your fingers and sprinkle over top of the pumpkin caramel.
+- Sprinkle the remaining dough evenly over the top of the pumpkin caramel.

 - Bake for an additional 25 minutes.

 - Let the bars cool completely before cutting.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.